 You can get support that's tailored to you, owner exclusives and more when you register your machine.

-Follow these three simple steps to connect the app to your machine.
+Follow these three steps to connect your purifier to the Dyson Link app.¹

 Indoor Air Quality Index (AQI)

 Shows your air quality over the last 12 seconds, or over the last 24 hours.